Trivivium/devops-2k20/report/REPORT.md

 would require new configuration.

 As mentioned the aim is to horizontally scale the application.
-We deemed this to be the best solution as the application is rather focused on serving multiple clients.
-Each operation doesn't require much CPU time thus the argument for increased resources on each nodes seems moot.
-The use of multiple servers in turn would mean a higher limit to the number simultaneous connections from clients.
+We deemed this to be the best solution as the application is focused on serving multiple clients with rather inexpensive CPU and memory requirements.
+Because each request doesn't require as many resources to be available is the argument for vertical scaling on each node rather moot.
+The use of multiple nodes in turn would mean a higher limit to the number concurrent connections from clients.

 Using Docker Swarm simplifies the load-balancing aspect of this strategy as swarm mode has a built-in balancer for ingress connections, and automatically